Polytoria/Docs/docs/static-classes/Input/Functions/ScreenToViewportPoint.md

 ### Description

-Transforms `position` from screen space into viewport space.
+Transforms `screenPosition` from screen space into viewport space.

+The z position is in world units from the camera.

 Function of [Input](../../)